Top Things to Do in Kensington

 [Kensington Gardens – Nearest Tube: Lancaster Gate]

 Perfectly placed in the northwest corner of Hyde Park, the Pet Cemetery came into creation in the 19th century when local residents began burying their deceased pets in a plot here.
 Eventually a dog owned by the wife of the Duke of Cambridge named Prince was buried here in 1882, setting a huge president to make this the final resting place of many pets.
 Although now no longer interring pets here, the cemetery is still a popular curiosity for visitors to take a peek at.

 [Hyde Park – Nearest Tube: Lancaster Gate]

-BOOK a night stay now at Mercure London Kensington.Book Now
+Stay now at Mercure London Kensington and explore top attractions in Kensington.Book Now